liamcf44/northcoders-news-front-end/README.md

 This API is hosted on Heroku using API calls to the back end which is also hosted on Heroku.
 You can do the same by setting up an account at 'heroku.com'

+The frontend Heroku app can be found at the following Heroku Link, `https://pacific-hamlet-50062.herokuapp.com/` and it's git link is `    https://git.heroku.com/pacific-hamlet-50062.git`

-This backend API can be found at the following Heroku link, `https://stormy-meadow-76642.herokuapp.com/` and it's git link is `https://git.heroku.com/stormy-meadow-76642.git`
+This backend API can be found at the following Heroku link, `https://liamcf44-northcoders-news.herokuapp.com/` and it's git link is `https://git.heroku.com/liamcf44-northcoders-news.git`.

 ### BUILT WITH